eliorsulem/HSplit-corpus/README.md

 Uniform tokenization and truecasing styles are obtained using the Moses toolkit (Koehn et al., 2007).

+**./HSplit_human_evaluation**

+Human evaluation scores given for the 4 elicitation questions described in the paper.
+Each HSplit corpus is scored by 3 annotators.

 **License**

 [Attribution-ShareAlike 3.0 Unported license](https://creativecommons.org/licenses/by-sa/3.0/)